Riding With A Rescue Mission In The Surreal, Perilous Texas Floods

 They play a quick, spirited game of rock, paper, scissors, and Cash wins.

-The second boat is piloted by Troy King from the East Texas town of Carthage.
+The second boat is piloted by Troy King from the East Texas town of Carthage, 200 miles north of Houston.
 He works at a lumber factory making plywood, and fishes for crappie in his flat-bottom boat.
 He says he saw the Houston floods on the news and it moved him.

 "I tell you something I read in the Bible," King says, steering back toward the highway ramp.
-"There's a passage in 1st John, I'm going to paraphrase: If a man has the resources to take care of people and to help people when they're in need and he doesn't do it, then it's wrong.
+"There's a passage in 1 John I'm going to paraphrase: If a man has the resources to take care of people and to help people when they're in need and he doesn't do it, then it's wrong.
 And that's something that's been on my heart.
 When I read that I knew I had to do it.
 And I came down here."

 King, dressed in camouflage hip waders, squints at a section of churning floodwaters flowing through a tangle of trees off to the left.